-In Germany, the statutory minimum wage was adjusted to 12.82 euros per hour as of 1 January 2025 (2024: 12.41 euros per hour).
-For a full-time job, this corresponds to a minimum wage of 2,161 euros gross per month.
-Only three EU states had a higher minimum wage - Luxembourg, had the highest with 2,638 euros per month.
+In Germany, the statutory minimum wage was 13.90 euros per hour in 2026.
+For a full-time job, this corresponded to a minimum wage of 2,343 euros gross per month.
+Only two EU states had a higher minimum wage - Luxembourg had the highest with 2,704 euros per month.

-Five of the 27 EU states do not have a statutory minimum wage.
-These include Denmark, Finland, Italy, Austria and Sweden.
+Five of the 27 EU states did not have a statutory minimum wage.
+These included Denmark, Finland, Italy, Austria and Sweden.

 Differences in purchasing power